verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

       pod/mysql-router-746d9d75c7-t8bhb condition met
     ```

-At this point, the MySQL cluster has been restored successfully from the backup, along with the PVCs that were cleaned up previously.
+At this point, the MySQL cluster has been restored successfully from the backup, along with the PVCs that were deleted previously.

 The removal and recreation of the MySQL cluster may cause the Keycloak pods to go into crashloop state since MySQL goes offline during the restore operation.
-Keycloak is set up to self-heal and go into `Running` state once all backends are available.
-You may also choose to force it by using the commands below
+Keycloak is set up to self-heal and will go into `Running` state once all backends are available.
+You may also choose to force Keycloak bring-up, by using the commands below

 ```shell
 KEYCLOAK_REPLICAS=$(kubectl get sts -n keycloak keycloak -o custom-columns=:status.replicas --no-headers)